Thursday, May 31, 2018

 The brick panels on the Commerce Street side are the backs of the fireplaces inside.

-Hendricks amassed a large amount of real estate, not only including the immediate neighborhood around the house which would be numbered 77 Bedford Street; but the entire block on Greenwich Avenue between Bank and 12th Street; the block of Sixth to Seventh Avenues between 21st and 22nd Streets, and downtown property.
-Additionally, the family maintained a farm and summer estate in the area that is now around Broadway and 72nd Street.
+Hendricks amassed a large amount of real estate, not only in the immediate neighborhood his house, but the entire block on Greenwich Avenue between Bank and 12th Street, the block of Sixth to Seventh Avenues between 21st and 22nd Streets, and property downtown.
+Additionally, the family maintained a farm and summer estate in the area around what is now Broadway and 72nd Street.

-When Hendricks died in 1821 he left an estate estimated, according to The Times decades later, at $3 million--more than 20 times that much in today's dollars.
-The properties were divided among the six children--Edmund, Harmon W., Joshua, Hettie, Emma and Henry.
+According to The New York Times decades later, when Hendricks died in 1821, he left an estate estimated at $3 million--more than 20 times that much in today's dollars.
+The properties were divided among his six children--Edmund, Harmon W., Joshua, Hettie, Emma and Henry.
 Among the properties left in trust to daughter Hettie, who was married to Aaron L. Gomez, was the Bedford Street house.

-Hettie and Aaron, who lived at No. 82 Amity Street (later renamed West Third Street) had six children.
-Aaron managed the Hendricks properties and by the early 1830's was leasing No. 77 to the Roome family.
-John P. Roome was listed as a deputy sheriff in 1834 directories, and William Roome as an "agent"--most likely a dry goods or other commission agent.
+Hettie and Aaron, who lived at 82 Amity Street (later renamed West Third Street), had six children.
+Aaron managed the Hendricks properties and by the early 1830's was leasing 77 Bedford Street to the Roome family.
+John P. Roome was listed as a deputy sheriff in 1834 directories, and William Roome as an "agent"--most in the real estate business.
 A relative who made his living as a carpenter, Thomas Roome, lived directly across the street.

-The Roome family were here at least through 1835.
-City maps that year indicate that the Hendricks-Gomez estate had yet to build on the surrounding property, leaving the house still free standing.
+The Roome family was here at least through 1835.
+City maps that year indicate that the Hendricks-Gomez estate had yet to build on the surrounding property, making the house still the only one on the block.
 It was around the time the Roomes left--about 1836--that Gomez updated the residence with a brick front.

 No. 77 next became home to the Haff family.
 John Peter Haff, Jr. was a well-respected attorney.
 He and his wife, the former Ann Eliza Stillwell, had seven children.
 So solid was his reputation that Dr. J. Wheeler, "occulist," placed an advertisement for the "superior efficacy of Dr. Wheeler's Treatment of diseased eyes over all others" in November 1839, he listed among his references "John P. Haff, Esq.
 77 Bedford st."

-Haff's father, who died in 1838, was an inspector of leather, an agricultural expert, and a builder.
+Haff's father, who died in 1838, had been an inspector of leather, an agricultural expert, and a builder.
 He was responsible for handsome structures like No. 203 Prince Street.
-It is unclear how long the Haffs remained on Bedford Street, but by 1852 John P. Haff, Jr. opened the Elm Park Hotel on the Bloomingdale Road.
+It is unclear how long the Haffs remained on Bedford Street, but by 1852 John P. Haff, Jr. opened the Elm Park Hotel in the former Apthorp mansion on the Bloomingdale Road.

 No. 77 had been the scene of a disturbing incident on October 11, 1847.
 On the opposite corner was the butcher shop of man named Knauer.
 As he arrived at his store "at a very early hour," according to The New York Herald, he heard a baby's cries.
 He investigated and "discovered a beautiful new-born female infant, apparently not six hours old, with little or no covering, and exposed almost naked to the cold winds of heaven."